cakephp/docs/en/appendices/5-0-upgrade-guide.rst

 #################

 .. warning::
-    The upgrade guid for 5.0 is not complete.
+    The upgrade guide for 5.0 is not complete.

 First, check that your application is running on latest CakePHP 4.x version.